nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 `add n/<NAME> p/<PHONE NUMBER> e/<EMAIL ADDRESS> addr/<HOME ADDRESS> b/<BIRTHDAY> appt/<APPOINTMENT TIME>`

 - **Parameters**:
-    * Birthday should be in `yyyy-mm-dd`
+    * Birthday should be in `yyyy-mm-dd` and only can be a date before today's date.
-    * Appointment should be in `yyyy-mm-dd HH:mm` and accept both past and future dates
+    * Appointment should be in `yyyy-mm-dd HH:mm` and accept only future dates.
-    * Phone number can only be 3 to 8 digits long
+    * Phone number can only be 3 to 8 digits long.
-    * Clients with the same name and address are considered as duplicates
+    * Clients with the same name and address are considered as duplicates.
     * The system standardises addresses by removing commas, spaces, and hyphens and making all characters lowercase.
 This means that "311, Clementi Ave 5, unit 02-2" and "311 Clementi ave 5 unit 022" (without commas) will be treated as the same client address.